Home >

 The Online Books Page

-someone who never made the mistake of putting ideas before flesh and blood... --Paul Johnson, 'The Human Race', The New Criterion, November 2006, p.
-12
+someone who never made the mistake of putting ideas before flesh and blood... --Paul Johnson

 - Gil VICENTE (c.
 1465-c.
 1536)